 Programs without NC (no admission restriction) have enough study spots available for the number of applications they receive annually.
 This means everybody who sends in a qualified application can be admitted.

-This table gives you an initial overview of the scenarios in which students have to apply via Hochschulstart.
-If you are looking at locally restricted programs, it is up to each university to decide if they want their program managed through Hochschulstart or not.
+This table gives you a first overview of the scenarios in which students have to apply via Hochschulstart.
+In the case of locally limited programmes, it is up to each university to decide whether or not it wants to administer its programme via Hochschulstart.

 When do students have to apply via Hochschulstart?